Insainian/lumaa-spring-2025-swe/README.md

 ## Backend

-Through the same terminal or a different one, run the following:
+Through the same terminal or a different one, run the following from the root directory:

 ```commandline
 cd backend